 - ReqId = integer()

-- Reason = term()
+- Reason = {unexpected_pdu, SnmpInfo} | term()

 - UserData = term()

 - Reply = ignore

-This function is called when the manager failes to sent a asynchroneous message.
-I.e. encoding error.
+This function is called when the manager, i.e. failes to sent a asynchroneous message (i.e. encoding error) or when receiving an unexpected PDU from an agent (could be an expired async request).
+For SnmpInfo see handle_agent below.